rubyforgood/inkind-admin/README.md

 #### Server

 1. Run `bin/rails s`
-1. To be able to run the frontend (`cep-ui`) in tandem, localhost for this repository runs on port 3001.
-So launch `cep-backend` from your browser at `http://localhost:3001/`
+1. To be able to run the frontend (`inkind-volunteer`) in tandem, localhost for this repository runs on port 3001.
+So launch `inkind-admin` from your browser at `http://localhost:3001/`

 #### Tests